 - 1. Break into groups - 2.
-Use sample briefs & checklist handout, Policy Brief Checklist, to critique briefs [15 min] - 3.
+Use sample briefs and checklist handout, Policy Brief Checklist, to critique briefs [15 min] - 3.
 Groups present summary of assessment [3 min]

 Policy Brief Chec klist

-Use t his che cklist to critique your own policy brief or review another aut hor's brief.
+Jse t his che cklist to critique your own policy brief or review another aut) or's brief.

+Flows Clearly

-Arg Needs Flows Clearly Comments and suggestions:
+Yes Needs Work Comments and suggestions:

-Yes Work

 Aim is clear

 Conclusion is clear at the outset

 Problem is clearly stated and backed with evidence

 Recommended actions are clear and specific

 Recommendations flow logically from the evidence presented

 All information is necessary for the development of the

 argument

 Con tent is Appropriate for the Audience

-Yes Needs Comments and suggestions:
+Yes Needs Work 7, Comments and suggestions:

-Work Importance to the audience is clear
+Importance to the audience is clear

 Recommendations are appropriate for the audience

+Recommendations are appropriate for the audience Understandable without specialized knowledge

 Understandable without specialized knowledge

+guage Comment and suspection:
-Lan quade is Clear, Concise, and Engaging

-Yes Needs Work Comments and suggestions:
+Lan Yes guage Needs Work Understandable without specialized knowledge is Clear, Concise, and Engaging Comments and suggestions:

-WORK Words are not unnecessarily complex
+Needs Understandable without specialized knowledge is Clear, Concise, and Engaging Words are not unnecessarily complex Comments and suggestions:

-Jargon is not used
+Needs Understandable without specialized knowledge is Clear, Concise, and Engaging Words are not unnecessarily complex Jargon is not used Comments and suggestions:

-- Sentences are not cluttered with unnecessary words or

-phrases

-Text is engaging (e.g., active voice, varied sentence structure)
+Needs Understandable without specialized knowledge is Clear, Concise, and Engaging Words are not unnecessarily complex Comments and suggestions